amyquinton/amyquinton.github.io/_posts/2019-11-10-drawdown-sdgs.md

 ## Conclusions
 Our rudimentary analysis shows that the [Drawdown Solutions][3] provide well described and measurable ways to address climate change while also contributing to a broad range of other SDGs and benefits.

+This aligns with UN DESA and UNFCCC's [lastest report][14] on the synergies between global commitments to climate action and the SDGs.

 We hope this is useful for governments, businesses, not-for-profits and others looking for direct ways to contribute towards the [Sustainable Development Goals (SDGs)][1].